Satisfactory Academic Progress (SAP) Policy

 Eligible Coursework Requirement

-Federal regulations require that financial aid funds can only be used to pay for coursework that is required toward the completion of the official degree on record in the Registrar Office at the time of taking the coursework.
-A student is expected to know and understand his/her degree requirements and work with an academic advisor to ensure that courses will meet degree requirements.
-If it is determined that a student takes coursework that does not meet his/her degree requirements, the student is required to repay all or a portion of the financial aid received.
+Federal regulations require that financial aid funds can only be used to pay for coursework that is required toward the completion of the official degree on record in the Office of the Registrar at the time of taking the coursework.
+A student is expected to know and understand their degree requirements and work with an academic advisor to ensure that courses will meet degree requirements.
+If it is determined that a student takes coursework that does not meet their degree requirements, the student is required to repay all or a portion of the financial aid received.
 Repayment amounts will depend on how the ineligible coursework affected the financial aid award.

 Remediation / Learning Support Enrollment